WPTravelteam/wp-travel/readme.txt

 Before updating plugin please check ["our latest release notes"](http://wptravel.io/category/wp-travel-release/).

 == Changelog ==

+= 2.0.0 =
+Release Date: 13th May, 2019

+Enhancement:

+* Payment addons sortable.
+Made all payment addons sortable to change position of payment methods in checkout and admin settings page.
+* Admin layout and tabs update.
+New admin layout implemented as well as tabs and layouts in admin pages.
+* Bank deposit feature.
+Added new feature as Bank deposit to upload payment slip via WP Travel Dashboard.
+It will be verified by admin after uploding slip.

+Fixes:
+* Add to cart issue with some trips. if trips have no trip extra then trip is not able to add to cart.
+* Minor typo error fixes in email template and backend settings.
+* Custom trip code enable disable fixes.
+* Undefined index gateway in admin settings page.
+* Trip Extras not display in frontend trips if disabled from admin.
+* Tabs error fixes.

+= 1.9.7 =
+Release Date: 29th April, 2019

+Enhancement:

+* Addons Settings tab added.
+It helps to enable / disable addons
+* New hook for payment settings.

+Fixes:

+* Upsell notices fixes.
+* Other minor issue fixes.

 = 1.9.6 =
 Release Date: 22nd April 2019